dlalvareza/PywerAPM/README.md

 # PywerAPM
 PywerAPM is an open library to assess decision making in electrical systems.
-At first, add the paht where is located the data files, for instance sys.path.insert(0,'CASES/05_Challenge_Data/').
+At first, add the path where is located the data files, for instance sys.path.insert(0,'CASES/05_Challenge_Data/').